Room: BRS 425

 Work E-mail: email@example.com

 Professor Singer is currently studying taxpayer remedies in the Canadian tax system.
 He is also researching the modernization of non-profit law in Canada and its relationship to the charity law regulatory framework.
-Professor Singer has studied the use of remission orders as a tax debt relief vehicle for Canadian taxpayers, and undertaken a critical assessment of the limits of evidentiary privilege for tax professionals.
-He has published an article evaluating the tax treatment of trans medical expenses and co-authored a chapter on evidence in federal tax disputes.
-Professor Singer is a contributing editor of the Taxation of Corporate Reorganizations.
+Professor Singer's previous tax research includes a study of remission orders for tax debt relief, a critical assessment of the limits of evidentiary privilege for tax professionals, an analysis of the tax treatment of trans medical expenses, and a history of charity law reform in Canada.
+He is a contributing editor of the Taxation of Corporate Reorganizations.

-Prior to joining the University of Ottawa, Samuel was a member of the Faculty of Law at Thompson Rivers University in British Columbia, where he received the Teaching Excellence Award for Upper Year Teaching from the TRU Student Society of Law Students for both the 2017–2018 and the 2019–2020 academic years.
+Prior to joining the University of Ottawa, Professor Singer was a member of the Faculty of Law at Thompson Rivers University in British Columbia, where he received the Teaching Excellence Award for Upper Year Teaching from the TRU Student Society of Law Students for both the 2017–2018 and 2019–2020 academic years.

 · Robert McMechan, Dean Blachford & Samuel Singer, "Practical Insights – Evidence" Tax Disputes & Resolution Centre (Toronto: Thomson Reuters, 2016).

-· Samuel Singer, Taxation of Corporate Reorganizations (Toronto: Thomson Reuters) (Contributing co-editor, with Kim Brooks, Geoff Loomer, and Carl MacArthur).
+· Samuel Singer, Taxation of Corporate Reorganizations (Toronto: Thomson Reuters) (Contributing co-editor, with Monica Cheng, Colin Jackson, Geoffrey Loomer, and Carl MacArthur).

 · BC Legal Research Fund, The Law Foundation of British Columbia: "Mapping Trans Legal Needs in British Columbia" (2020) ($17,000).